makkenned/topic-tagger/README.md

 The folder `nb` contains the spark algorithm.

 For the configuration of the machines, read the bottom of this file.
-In short, a cluster of several nodes was created, all of them HDFS datanodes so that data is more spread.
-The master was called h1.
+In short, a cluster of several nodes was created, all of them HDFS datanodes.
+The master is called h1.

 ##About the data